contensis/docs-delivery-js/key-concepts/get-contenttype.md

+---
+description: Requesting an individual content type can be achieved by using the get method on the client's contentTypes property.
+---
 # Get a single content type

 Requesting an individual content type can be achieved by using the get method on the client's contentTypes property.